 Henry's premises were burnt down in the Great Fire of London in 1666 but they were rebuilt soon after.
 There has been a bank on the premises ever since.
 It has gone through many changes over the years.
 For a long time it was owned by Gosling Brothers and it finally became part of Barclay's Bank and still is to this day.
 There was literally a Sign of the Three Squirrels hanging outside the bank but this has been removed and is now in the Barclays Bank archives.

 I have been to the bank and the windows still contain the image of the Three Squirrels.
 Inside in the main banking hall is a large wooden plaque on the wall listing all of the owners of the bank and the very first entry is Henry Pinckney.
-I will include some photos in the next version of this page.

 The Salisbury Bank